↝ OWC / MacSales.com... ↜

 White Mountain Peak MTB — Lower Half Silver Canyon

-Related: Hard Core, mountain biking, Rides, Silver Canyon, White Mountains
+Related: gear, Hard Core, mountain biking, Rides, Silver Canyon, White Mountains

 The Silver Canyon portion can be thought of in two halves:

 - Lower Silver Canyon from the Owens River to the gate at about mile 7.8.

 - Upper Silver Canyon from the gate at mile 7.8 to the flat summit pullout at the top of Silver Canyon.

 Most of the 4WD road has very good grip and slippage is not a problem, but the very steepest portions have enough loose material that riding up grades approaching 30% (briefly) can be a challenge without the lowest of gearing and the strongest of legs.
 There are extended sections in the 20% range in upper Silver Canyon.

 Riding is only a slight uphill for the first ~1.5 miles, then begins to steepen as the canyon mouth is entered, at which point grabbing the lowest or near-lowest gear becomes attractive.

 From the first creek crossing at mile 2.5 to the gate at mile 7.8, grade averages 13.7%, climbing 2670 vertical feet in only 5.3 miles.
 That is already steep, but it’s not nearly as hard as the upper section!

 Leaving Laws and traversing about a mile of open area, one enters lower Silver Canyon (as seen below), which is already at a good 10% or better grade.
 The easiest gear is already useful here if one wishes to maintain a good cadence, but this area is still relatively easy going.